zhenga8533/bbvw-wiki/docs/pokemon/growlithe-hisui.md

 ### Sprites

-Growlithe-Hisui has no sprites available in Blaze Black/Volt White.
+Growlithe Hisui has no sprites available in Blaze Black/Volt White.

 ### Cries